GabrielWhite808/GabrielWhite808/projects/Hangman.md

 A playable Hangman game that properly handles invalid input and allows for solving the entire puzzle.

-Coded in Python, this game demonstrates taking a simple game and programming it from scratch.
+Coded in Python, this game demonstrates the concept of taking a simple game and programming it from scratch.
 It also has bonus functionalities such the ability to attempt the puzzle solution as a whole.